hero-rq/AGI_turkey/README.md

-One day I ate turkey.. and then wrote this in just one weekend But I am not sure about this is just bul**it or not (sorry about language) So I uploaded it as a personal researcher
+One day I ate turkey.. and then wrote this in just one weekend \n But I am not sure about this is just bul**it or not (sorry about language) So I uploaded it as a personal researcher